 - 1. Was it easy to come up with HRE strategies to promote the universality of human rights in your case study?
 What challenges did you face? - 2.
 Can you provide examples that illustrate how human rights educators can promote respect for human rights without compromising respect for cultural diversity? - 3.
-How can rights be enjoyed differently by men and women, and remain universal? - 4.
-Why do you think that this reflection on the universality of human rights was placed in the Program?
+How can rights be enjoyed differently by people of different genders, and remain universal? - 4.
+How helpful have the reflections on the universality of human rights been?
+Why do you think it's important for us to reflect on the universality of human rights in the EAHRP?